 All our work with squash at Twin Oaks Seed Farm and Care of the Earth Farm is conducted on certified organic land, with minimal pest and disease control inputs.
 As a result our selections are well suited to survive the pest and disease challenges that Southeast organic growers face.
 This also stands to benefit conventional growers by reducing need for chemical inputs.

 Very early planting is one way organic growers and some conventional growers have handled DM.
 Limitations are that summer-harvested butternut crops don't keep long into the fall, and that in some years severe DM comes early.
 South Anna, and other varieties we are developing, are intended to be grown in high DM conditions for fall harvest, allowing fruits to keep longer into the fall and winter.
 Note that assessing the performance of very early planted, summer-harvested butternuts is beyond the scope of this project.

-The current project has three elements:
+The project had four elements: